 The SOA(s) respond by sending an lnpNPAC-SMS-Operational-Information M-EVENT-REPORT confirmation back to the NPAC SMS.

-Flows in B.6, LSMS Filter NPA-NXX Scenarios (SOA/LSMS Create, Delete, and Query their own NPA-NXX Filters).
+Delete Flows in B.6, LSMS Filter NPA-NXX Scenarios (SOA/LSMS Create, Delete, and Query their own NPA-NXX Filters).

 B.6 LSMS Filter NPA-NXX Scenarios

+NPA-NXX filter management can only be performed by NPAC Personnel on behalf of Service Providers.
+Creation, deletion, and querying of filters via the SOA or LSMS interface is not supported (NANC 454).

 B.6.1 lsmsFilterNPA-NXX Creation by the Local SMS